Higher H\"older regularity for the fractional $p$-Laplace equation in the subquadratic case: Abstract

 \section{Abstract}

 We study the fractional $p$-Laplace equation for $0<s<1$ and in the subquadratic case $1<p<2$.
 We provide H\"older estimates with an explicit H\"older exponent.
-The inhomogeneous equation is also treated and there the exponent obtained is almost sharp.
+The inhomogeneous equation is also treated and there the exponent obtained is almost sharp for a certain range of parameters\nc.
 Our results complement the previous results for the superquadratic case when $p\geq 2$.
 The arguments are based on a careful Moser-type iteration and a perturbation argument.

 \noi {Keywords: Fractional $p$-Laplacian, nonlocal elliptic equations, singular elliptic equations, H\"older regularity, Moser iteration.}

 \noi{\textit{2020 Mathematics Subject Classification: 35B65, 35J75, 35R09.}